Skip to main content

 Four Primary Glaucoma Treatments

-Your doctor may recommend a beta blocker or similar medication that can decrease the amount of fluid that is produced in the eye.
+• Medications: Your doctor may recommend a beta blocker or a medication with a different mechanism of action that can decrease the amount of fluid that is produced in the eye.

 I think I am overdue for an eye exam…